 Due to the weight of the project works, lenders often consider a bridging loan for those who have previous experience in finishing either light or heavy property refurbishment.

-After the project is completed, the lender sends out a surveyor to revalue the property.
-Refurb loans are usually closed bridging loans as they have a set completion date tend not to be overly complex.
+After the project is completed, the lender sends a surveyor to revalue the property.
+Refurb loans are usually closed bridging loans as they have a set completion date and tend not to be overly complex.

 Here are some examples of works that fall under heavy refurbishment loans or mortgages:

 - Any work that involves planning permission and structural changes